ibm-js/deliteful/docs/LinearLayout.md

 <a name="styling"></a>
 ## Element Styling

-Since `deliteful/LinearLayout` has no visual appearance, it does not provide CSS classes for styling.
+`deliteful/LinearLayout` has no visual appearance, it does not provide any CSS class for styling.

 If `vertical` is `true`, the height of `deliteful\LinearLayout` must be explicitly set, otherwise the width must be explictly set.

 To set the height of a `deliteful/LinearLayout` using a percentage expression, the height of all its ancestors (including `<body>`) must also be expressed as percentage.

-## Styling Exceptions
+### Styling Limitations

 Using `padding-top` and `padding-bottom` on the `deliteful/LinearLayout` is discouraged since it's not well supported on Firefox.

-<a name="interactions"></a>
-## User Interactions

-`deliteful/LinearLayout` does not provide any user interaction.

 <a name="enterprise"></a>
 ## Enterprise Use